edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

 ---
 layout: post
-title:   Festive Brainteasers
+title: 'Festive Brainteasers'
 tags: [C#] [Brainteasers]
 ---

 *On the first day of Christmas my true love gave to me...*

-A festive message.
-What’s the output?
+**A festive message.
+What’s the output?**

 ~~~csharp
 static void Main()